The Transit of Mercury

 During the 2016 transit Mercury had an apparent diameter of 12" (12 arcseconds).
 The Sun's apparent diameter at this time of year is 31'.7 (i.e. 1900") which means that the Sun's apparent disk was approximately (1900 ÷ 12) = 158 times larger than that of Mercury (to gain a sense of just how small the planet appeared on the solar disk, see the scale diagram here).
 Because of parallax, Mercury's disk appeared very slightly displaced in a vertical sense on the solar disk when seen from locations in the far North and far South of the world.
 For example, an observer situated in Nome, Alaska, USA saw Mercury positioned 22" further South on the Sun's disk than an observer situated at Santiago, Chile - an angular distance which is equivalent to almost two apparent Mercury-diameters.
 All of the diagrams on this page show Mercury positioned in a geocentric sense, i.e. from a theoretical position at the Earth's centre.

-Note that, although mid-transit occurred on May 9th at 14:57 UT, it did not coincide with the moment of Mercury's inferior conjunction because the track of the planet did not pass precisely through the Sun's centre, but 5'.3 to the South of it.
-Inferior conjunction took place on May 9th at 15:13 UT, some 16 minutes after mid-transit.
+Note that, although mid-transit occurred on May 9th at 14:57 UT, it did not coincide with the moment of Mercury's inferior conjunction; this took place at 15:13 UT, some 16 minutes after mid-transit.
+At its closest point, Mercury passed 5'.3 South of the Sun's centre.

 ^ Back to Top of Page

-The animation lasts a little under 7 minutes and plays out the changing events over the course of the transit (a still frame is shown below - click on the image to see the animation, which will open in a new window).
+The time/visibility map shows the changing events over the course of the transit.
 As Mercury moves across the Sun's disk, the Earth's shadow moves accordingly across the world map and the local times across the world are displayed at each stage.
-The animation commences on May 9th at 11:12 UT (at the start of the transit), after which there is an 18-minute interval (to 11:30 UT).
+It commences on May 9th at 11:12 UT (at the start of the transit), after which there is an 18-minute interval (to 11:30 UT).
 The next 6½ hours (12:00 UT through to 18:30 UT) are shown at half-hourly intervals, after which there is a 12-minute interval, bringing the time to 18:42 UT (the end of the transit).
-The animation therefore allows one to estimate the times at which the transit was visible from his/her own location to within about 30 minutes.
+The time/visibility map therefore allows one to estimate the times at which the transit was visible from his/her own location to within about 30 minutes.

 Diagram showing the Ingress and Egress stages of a solar transit (click for full-size image, 13 KB).
 The four stages of ingress and egress (i.e. from upper left to lower right in the diagram) are alternatively referred to as first (I), second (II), third (III) and fourth (IV) contacts respectively.